Church of St Mary, Fetcham: Structure and fittings

 Traces of its long past exist in many parts of its structure.
 These include the south-west quoin of the nave, and a single splay window high on the south wall with traces of Roman brick, as well as arches which fit with the architecture prevailing before the Norman Conquest of 1066.

 In the 19th century a considerable amount of restoration and improvement in the church was carried out by Rev. Sir Edward Moon rector from 1854 to 1904.
 Moon inherited his baronetcy in 1871 on the death of his father Sir Francis Moon, 1st Baronet, who was commemorated in much of the restoration work in the church.
 The work included the addition of some mid-Victorian stained glass windows.

+In 1857 a 13th century wall painting was uncovered at the East end of the North aisle.
+The original painting no longer exists although a full size copy is available for viewing through Guilford Library service and a photo of it is included in the reference.

 The church gained Grade II* listed status in 1951.

 Services

 On Sundays there are Communion Services at 08.00 (Book of Common Prayer) and 09.30 (Common Worship).
 At 11.15 there is Informal Worship, with the Gener8 All Age worship taking place on the first Sunday in the month.

 On Sunday evenings there is Choral Evensong (second Sunday), RESTORE Cafe Church (third Sunday) and REFLECT reflective service (fourth Sunday).

 There is also a midweek communion service on Thursday at 10.00am and a parish prayer meeting at 09.30 on Saturday.